Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

 ### 3. The description shows there are 10 different crate types but I only see 4 crates in the Crates folder?
 There is a difference between [Crates](info/crates/examples/csgo) and [Crate Types](info/crates/crate-types).
 Each crate has its own CrateType: option in the crate's file to pick which one it is.

-The crates are the files i.e example.yml and control all these options:
+The crates are the files i.e. example.yml and control all these options:
 * Prizes
 * The [Crate Type](info/crates/crate-types)
 * How the key looks